top of page

 • Improved energy and stamina

-People often report increased energy and reduced fatigue after NAD+ supplementation, likely due to enhanced mitochondrial function.
+Many individuals report increased energy and reduced fatigue after NAD+ supplementation.
+This is likely due to enhanced mitochondrial function.

 • Enhanced cognitive function

-NAD+ supports brain health by protecting neurons and promoting repair mechanisms, which may help with memory and focus.
+NAD+ supports brain health by protecting neurons and promoting repair mechanisms.
+This may help with memory and focus.

 • Support for metabolic health

-NAD+ influences insulin sensitivity and fat metabolism, which can aid in weight management and reduce the risk of metabolic diseases.
+NAD+ influences insulin sensitivity and fat metabolism.
+This can aid in weight management and reduce the risk of metabolic diseases.

 • Anti-aging effects